Palestine (State of) 2017/2018

 The Palestinian authorities in the West Bank and the Hamas de facto administration in the Gaza Strip escalated their restrictions on freedom of expression.
 In both areas, security forces tortured and otherwise ill-treated detainees with impunity.
 The authorities in the West Bank took punitive actions against the Hamas administration that further restricted the civilian population’s access to vital services, exacerbating the humanitarian crisis resulting from Israel’s military blockade of Gaza.
 Women in both areas continued to face discrimination and violence.
 Courts in Gaza handed down death sentences and Hamas carried out public executions; no executions were carried out in the West Bank.

 Gaza remained under an Israeli air, sea and land blockade, in force since June 2007.
-The continuing restrictions on imports of construction materials under the blockade, and funding shortages, contributed to severe delays in reconstruction of homes and other infrastructure damaged or destroyed in recent armed conflicts.
-Continuing restrictions on exports crippled the economy and exacerbated widespread impoverishment among Gaza’s 1.9 million inhabitants.
-The Egyptian authorities’ almost total closure of the Rafah border crossing with Gaza completed its isolation and compounded the impact of the Israeli blockade.
+Continuing restrictions on exports crippled the economy and exacerbated widespread impoverishment among Gaza’s 2 million inhabitants.
+Egypt continued to enforce an almost total closure of the Rafah border crossing with Gaza, compounding the impact of the Israeli blockade.